top of page

 Co-Executive Director

 Kelly Flouhouse is an enthusiastic wheelchair tennis player.
 She came to the sport after a diving accident resulted in her becoming a quadriplegic.
 Prior to her injury, she worked in the mental health field and was pursuing her PhD in clinical psychology.
 Kelly has since become a spinal cord injury advocate and educator at Carolinas Rehabilitation.
-In addition to being the Co-Executive Director of Wheel Serve NC, she also serves on the USTA NC Adaptive Tennis Committee and the USTA Southern Wheelchair Committee.
-Kelly lives in Charlotte, NC where when she's not playing tennis, she enjoys sitting in the sun reading a good book.
+In addition to being the Co-Founder and Co-Executive Director of Wheel Serve NC, she is also the volunteer Program Co-Coordinator of Wheel Serve Charlotte.
+Kelly also serves on the USTA NC Adaptive Tennis Committee and is the Chair of the USTA NC Wheelchair Tennis Subcommittee.
+She lives in Charlotte, NC where when she's not playing tennis, she enjoys sitting in the sun reading a good book.

 HELEN LEONARD